Non-Commissioned Member | Full Time, Part Time

-A GED would only be acceptable if applicant also has grade 10 Academic Math or Grade 12 Applied Math.
-It is an advantage to have completed a physics course at any level.
+A GED would only be acceptable if applicant also has Gr 10 Academic Math (or Math 426) or Gr 12 Applied Math (or Math 526) courses completed.

 If you already have a college diploma or Red Seal for a related civilian occupation, the Forces will decide if your academic program matches the training criteria for this job and may place you directly into the required on-the-job training program following basic training.
 Basic training and military occupation training is required before being assigned.